This post may contain affiliate links. See full disclosure here.

 I like to make big batches of foods one time and turn them into other meals over the next few days and originally that was how I cooked lentils also.
 A blog that is no longer available (Lentils and Rice) was where I first read about cooking up a batch of lentils and brown rice (together).
 Day 1 would be Lentils and Rice with green salad.
 Day two the lentils and rice would become patties and then day three a soup or maybe a fritatta.

 My changes are fairly minimal.
-Since I want to have lentils for not just the one night but for several and as different meals I soak about 5 cups of lentils starting them in the early morning.
-I also soak the brown rice called for in the recipe but in a separate container (or sometimes if I already have leftover cooked brown rice, I’ll just use that adding it at the end of cooking).
+Since I want to have lentils for not just the one night but for several and as different meals I soak about 5 cups of lentils overnight.
+The following morning, I rinse them (in a colander) and allow to them to being the sprouting process during the daytime.
+I also put brown rice to soak (in it’s cooking container) for the day.
+Or if I already have leftover cooked brown rice, I’ll just use that adding it at the end of cooking.

-The well soaked lentils have plumped up and increased in size.
-I remove about 6 cups of the soaked and drained lentils to use for my Majadareh.
+By late afternoon, the well soaked, and beginning to sprout, lentils have plumped up and increased in size.
+I remove about 6 cups of lentils to use for my Majadareh.
 I then proceed with the recipe as listed substituting broth for half of the water.
 Since I get rid of the soaking water from my lentils I do have to keep an eye on the liquid as everything cooks.
 Sometimes I need to add more water/broth.
 Sometimes it works out fine.

 In the comments section, Wardeh indicates that the authentic way to serve Majadareh is with a green salad (tossed in olive oil, lemon juice, salt and pepper) and plain yogurt serving all three on the same plate.
 And possibly alongside a roast, meatballs, or salmon.
 We usually just have the Majadareh, salad and yogurt but sometimes I’ll make these delicious Arabic meatballs also from Wardeh.
 This makes a very generous amount of Majadareh which means we usually have this for lunch the next day too.